 If you’re having one of those days, hopefully this smoothie can help you feel cool, calm and collected quickly enough.

-About a month ago I was approached by the fabulous folks at Meghan Telpner Inc. and the Academy of Culinary Nutrition (where I am a proud graduate of the Culinary Nutrition Expert program!) and offered a chance to develop a recipe using moringa leaf powder for a cookbook for Organics 4 Orphans.
+About a month ago I was approached by the wonderful folks at Meghan Telpner Inc. and offered a chance to develop a recipe using moringa leaf powder for a cookbook for Organics 4 Orphans.
 I mentioned this tremendously cool organization before in my post about the From Scratch cookbook I was part of, with 100% of proceeds going to support the organization’s work.
 (By the way, we helped raise over $4,000 for them with that cookbook.
 A big thank you to everyone of you who bought a copy!)

 I immediately jumped at the chance because a) I love to develop new recipes, and b) I love to experiment with new ingredients in the kitchen.